fatum/firehose/README.md

 # Firehose

-This library accumulates and sends data in batches to AWS Firehose.
+This library helps to manage data sending to AWS Firehose dealing with its limitations:

-It helps to manage efficient delivery of small records which serialized, accumulated and batched dealing with Firehose limitation.
-It allows fill each Records with maximum efficiency (send up to 1MB per record and 4MB per batch):

 > The maximum size of a record sent to Kinesis Data Firehose, before base64-encoding, is 1,000 KiB.

-> The PutRecordBatch operation can take up to 500 records per call or 4 MiB per call, whichever is smaller.

-> ...the size of each record rounded up to the nearest 5KB
+> The PutRecordBatch operation can take up to 500 records per call or 4 MiB per call, whichever is smaller...the size of each record rounded up to the nearest 5KB

 ## Installation